KivApple/c_ext/README.md

 ## Asynchronous programming

-Of particular importance is a function that takes a delegate as the last argument.
+Of particular importance is a function that takes a delegate as one of argument.
 For example:

     void readFile(FILE *file, void *buffer, size_t bufferSize, void (**callback)(void*));

-If you omit the last argument, the caller function (which must return void) will turn into asynchronous.
+If you pass "yield" keyword in this argument, the caller function (which must return void) will turn into asynchronous.

     void f(FILE *file) {
         char buffer[1024];
-        readFile(file, buffer, sizeof(buffer));
+        readFile(file, buffer, sizeof(buffer), yield);
         printf(buffer); // Will be run only after readFile call callback.
     }